Hussein Kanji

 7

-Originally dreaming of becoming a journalist, Hussein found a career that blends technology and humanities in venture capital.
+Originally dreaming of becoming a journalist, Hussein has now found a career that blends technology and humanities in venture capital.
 Outside of work, he is an avid snowboarder and once owned a bakery chain in London.
 He’s lived in London for over 17 years with his wife and son.
 His wife, also American, is a dual national, but Hussein stubbornly refuses to swear allegiance to a king, so he remains (just) a proud American.